greatlog/DAN/README.md

-Our new work about blind image super-resolution is released.
-The paper is released at [RealDAN](https://arxiv.org/abs/2308.08816).
-The codes are available at [RealDAN](https://github.com/greatlog/RealDAN).
+Our new work about blind image super-resolution has been accepted to IJCV.
+The paper is available at [End-to-end Alternating Optimization for Real-World Blind Super Resolution](https://arxiv.org/abs/2308.08816).
+The codes are released at [RealDAN](https://github.com/greatlog/RealDAN).

 This is an official implementation of [Unfolding the Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2010.02631) and [End-to-end Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2105.06878)